jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Zurich hack is a voluntary hackaton[^commercial] organized in [Rapperswil-Jona](https://www.myswitzerland.com/en/destinations/rapperswil-jona/) [^name], with as theme improving the haskell ecosystem and socializing.
-Naturally I chose to work on agda all weekend on the most researchy [^useless] , project I could find.
+Naturally I chose to work on Agda all weekend on the most research-y project I could find.
 Sandy was happy to oblige with his [denotational design](https://zfoh.ch/zurihac2022/projects.html#denotational-design) project.
 It was a lot of fun.
+Our project presentation can be seen here[^credits]:

+![ ](https://youtu.be/fCT0uVCe53Q?list=PLOvRW_utVPVnqp24VsF0wiIRa-m9oWrox&t=682)

-Our presentation was surprisingly good considering we slapped it together 30 minutes before presentation time, however, we didn't explain denotational design well enough, and we could've elaborated more on why proving matters.
+It went surprisingly good considering we slapped the presentation together 30 minutes before time.
+I think we didn't explain denotational design well enough however, and we could've elaborated more on why proving matters.
 I shall use this post to fill in these gaps.
-However for starters it can be seen here:

-![ ](https://youtu.be/fCT0uVCe53Q?list=PLOvRW_utVPVnqp24VsF0wiIRa-m9oWrox&t=682)
+[^credits]:

-I helped presenting, however most of the implementation was done by Sandy and Nathan.
+    I helped presenting, but most of the implementation was done by Sandy and Nathan.
     I wish I could've done more but my Agda isn't good enough yet.
     My main contribution was cheering on their proving efforts and coming up with ideas for the design.
+    Now to fill up the gaps in our presentation.

 ## Denotational design
 Let's begin on what denotational design is.